StuChapman/IFD-MS-Project-Online-Learning/testing/TESTING.md

 1. eightwastes.html pop-up - typo on the test 'years worth of'.
 Changed to 'year`s worth of'.
 2. question-nine.html Galaxy Fold device on Portrait view - 'mobving the work/customer around' test does not fit the card.
+3. Whilst testing on Firefox, I noticed that the color of the up and down chevrons on nonvalueadd.html was wrong.
+I had missed this on all the other devices!